anilsomisetty/Innovacer-SDE-platform/README.md

 username="innovacer@gmail.com"
 password="innovacer"

+5)Make sure you give permissions to less secure apps for your sending mail to send mails

-5)Run the script with the command
+6)Run the script with the command

 sudo python2 script.py

-6)If you are running the script for morethan once then comment the createtable function i.e createtable() because Once u run the script table

-is created and it can't create table with same name
+7)If you are running the script for morethan once then comment the createtable function i.e createtable() because Once u run the script table is created and it can't create table with same name

 Requirements:
-sudo pip install beautifulsoup4 sudo pip install google sudo apt-get install python-pip python-dev libmysqlclient-dev sudo pip install MySQL-python
+sudo pip install beautifulsoup4, sudo pip install google, sudo apt-get install python-pip python-dev libmysqlclient-dev, sudo pip install MySQL-python.